onflow/flow/flips/20220503-interaction-templates.md

 ![ixtemplate-enitity-diagram4-nodiscovery](https://user-images.githubusercontent.com/14852344/182946116-c3aad9cc-fa05-4ed5-9f04-3441577a3509.png)

 Alternatively, there could exist an Interaction Template and Interaction Template Audit discovery service, which could cache and make available the Interaction Template and Interaction Template Audit data strcutures produced by the Contract Developer and Auditor respectively.
+The discovery service could aggregate and cache Interaction Templates and Interaction Template Audits stored accross various repositories of them.
 In this system, the Application and Wallet can query from the discovery service, instead of needing to be able to potentially query from multiple sources.

 ![ixtemplate-enitity-diagram3](https://user-images.githubusercontent.com/14852344/182943297-d4cbc753-5bf5-40ac-9712-5722c17fe0dc.png)